loopstick/Mechatronics-CCA-Spring-2018/README.md

 			questions about this ask me.
 		4. When you reach the last entry in the array, with the next button press start over at the beginning.
-		5. Upload this proposal to your Github repository in a new folder called "week8"
+		5. Upload this program to your Github repository in a new folder called "week8"
   4. Write a concept proposal for your final project which must be substantially more complex than the exercises we've done in